 - avoid numbers, you'll have to clarify every time you tell it to people, for example that it's the digits rather then the number spelled in letters

 - find a domain with words that people are searching for, such as 'cheap cars' cheapcars.com – this can help with SEO (Search Engine Optimisation), the methods used to make your website more attractive to search engines so that they list it higher in rankings.

 - try to keep it unique and brandable

 - check the name isn't trademarked

-If you’re really stuck for ideas you can try to use domain name generators like Domain Name Soup for ideas.
-There are many domain name generators online but this one offers a diverse number of ways to search such as by the number of letters, or exact vowel and consonant placements, male or female domains, and much more.
+If you're really stuck for ideas you can try to use domain name generators like Domain Name Soup for ideas.
+There are many such generators online but this one offers a diverse number of ways to search such as by the number of letters, or exact vowel and consonant placements, male or female domains, and much more.

 TOP LEVEL DOMAIN